 In the University of Helsinki Research Portal you can find researchers’ profiles, publications and contact information.

-Networks, development projects and other types of collaborations are important forms of activity for educational sciences.
+The Faculty of Educational Sciences has an extensive co-operation network in Finland and many significant international partners.
 In addition to conducting academic research, researchers and research groups are involved in many development programmes, projects and networks.

-Find out more about the networks, departments and projects coordinated by the Faculty at the Educational Sciences at the University of Helsinki.
+Find out more about the co-operation network of the Faculty at the Educational Sciences.